goldsmiths-computational-arts/2020.goldcomparts.show/data/wallText/gsimm002.md

-To try it out, Dowload it to an AR ready device from the QR codes bellow.
+Download on an AR capable device from the QR codes on the poster